 A free archive of streaming, U.S. News content.
 Searchable by closed captions from the major cable and broadcast television networks from 2009-present.
 Streaming videos are not available for download, but users are able to borrow DVDs of each show.
 Transcripts are available for each show.

 The Vanderbilt Television News Archive is a searchable collection of the individual network evening news broadcasts from ABC, NBC, and CBS from 1968-present, CNN from 1995-present, and Fox from 2004-present.
-Broadcasts from CNN and NBC can be streamed; broadcasts from ABC, CBS, and Fox can be requested as DVD duplications or compilations.
+Broadcasts from CNN and NBC can be streamed; broadcasts from all sources, including ABC, CBS, and Fox, can be loaned and downloaded in MP4 format after creating an account and paying a nominal duplication fee ($12 per clip + a $10 processing fee).

 FreeStockFootage.com offers a large collection of free and low cost HD and 4k video stock footage, B-Roll, and motion graphics downloaded by the clip.
 Clips can be used for personal, corporate, and commercial productions, as well as blogs, social media, advertisements, web and mobile applications, and more.